gracywhelihan/RandomNumberGenerator/README.md

 This repo contains source code for a few different sensors that contribute to the random number generator.

 Currently the algorithm code is being hosted [here](https://5695152282714844.glitch.me/).

-In order to subscribe to utilize the random number you must also have this this website open ([glitch.com](https://glitch.com/) puts the servers to sleep if they are not being used).
-Hopefully in the future this will not be the case :)
+To use the random numbers that are being generate, you can either subscribe as a mqtt client, or make an api call to the site.
+NOTE: Numbers can only be generated about once per second, it may not be ideal if needed for super fast generation.

 If you would like to contribute your own sensor data, use the random numbers generated in your own project, and/or have ideas for improving the algorithm please email <vgw3869@nyu.edu>.